Surviving a Shame Storm

 Be Kind to Yourself

 After all, you do want to over-identify, which means being judgemental.
 Being kind means flowing through emotions and thoughts without trying to restrict or interrupt them.
-The opposite of over-identification is a critical component of self-compassion.
+Other people have the same problems, too.
+Instead of beating myself up for feeling shame, which I will likely feel at times for the rest of my life, I will try self-compassion and being kind to myself.

 Elements of Shame Resilience